tangalbert919/p37-ec-aero-15/Aero 14 Fan Control Registers.md

 The register flags which activate this mode are as follows:
 ```
- 06.4=1 (not sure if the value of this bit matters or not of 0D.7 is set to 1)
+ 06.4=1 (not sure if the value of this bit matters or not if 0D.7 is set to 1)
  08.6=0 (quiet mode off)
  0C.4=0 (gaming mode off)
  0D.0=1 (custom mode on)